ServiceOps overview

 Reduce incident noise in BMC Helix ITSM by using Proactive Service Resolution

 With a reduced volume of incidents, you can concentrate on identifying and addressing the root cause.
-The single incident created in BMC Helix ITSM contains details such as the causal configuration item (CI), names of the impacted services, and a direct URL to view the situation in BMC Helix AIOps.
-The details help you perform a faster root cause analysis of the problem and resolve it to restore the health of your infrastructure.
+The single incident created in BMC Helix ITSM contains details such as the causal configuration item (CI) and a direct URL to the situation in BMC Helix AIOps.
+The details help you perform a faster root cause analysis to restore the infrastructure's health quickly.

 For more information, see Reducing incident noise in BMC Helix ITSM by using Proactive Service Resolution.